 All pupils in Nursery and Reception have a weekly timetabled swimming lesson in our swimming pool.
 Our staff are very experienced in teaching young children, and appropriate staffing ratios are maintained both in and out of the water.
-Pupils will need a small rucksack style bag to carry their swimming kit over to the pool.
+Pupils use the school rucksack to carry their swimming kit over to the pool.
 A drawstring bag is not suitable for this purpose.
 Children with pierced ears are asked not to wear earrings to school on the day they have their swimming lesson.
 If your child is fit enough to attend school, it is assumed they are able to participate in their swimming lesson.